 The main agenda of first-wave feminism was about the right to vote, and the second wave equality in every area of life.* 21st-century feminists continue to make a stand, such as the actor, Benedict Cumberpatch, taking part in the Not In My Name poster campaign, about equal pay for actresses.
 There are wider issues that reflect how unequal the world is for some women: FGM, abortion rights, child brides, grooming, slavery, and the treatment of women in the criminal justice system.
 For starters…

-In essence the third wave – intersectional feminism – has a mutual goal, the right to control over our bodies and the interpretation of that relates to the individuals own agenda and choices of how that manifests itself: that’s equality.
+In essence the third wave and fourth, intersectional feminism, has a mutual goal, the right to control our bodies and the interpretation of that relates to the individual’s own agenda and choices of how that manifests itself: that’s equality.

 Professionals in certain fields continue to battle for equality, in terms of representation, such as engineers, coders, the digital gaming industry and producers and engineers in the music industry.
 For this, you need the feminist social scientists: statistics, research and recording in the correct technical format and language.
 It also represents well visually.

 In 2012 Annie Gardiner made an art installation out of the gender balance on the covers of the NME over a 20-year collection for LadiYfest Bristol.

 Do you feel rejection towards artists who identify themselves as feminists?

 If you’re questioning whether a feminist can also be commercially successful then you have a low opinion of your audience/demographic and need to research more artists/feminists.
 Although it’s good to have a realistic attitude, and knowledge of the political economy of popular music: a standard format, recognisable to its listeners through sound and stereotypical images that please the gaze and giving the music fan an illusion of free choice.
 (Adorno: 1944)